Unambiguity

 The level of self-knowledge, and how well the candidate recognizes themselves in the personality traits of the IPA Analysis.

-The connection between the amount of contradictions and the Unambiguity factor is understood like this: the FEWER contradictions in the candidate’s answer, the HIGHER the Unambiguity.
-In the graphics of the test results this is shown like this: the fewer contradictions in the answers, the further to the right of the median the score is registered.
+The correlation between the number of contradictions and the Unambiguity factor is that the FEWER contradictions a candidate has in their answer to the IPA Analysis, the GREATER/HIGHER their Unambiguity is.
+This is expressed graphically so that the fewer contradictions, the further to the right of the median the score is marked.

-Similarly: the FEWER contradictions in the answers from a candidate, the LESSER/LOWER is the Unambiguity.
-In the graphics of the test result this is shown like this: the more contradictions, the further to the left of the median the score is registered.
+Similarly, the MORE contradictions a candidate has in their answer to the IPA Analysis, the LOWER/LOWER the Unambiguity.
+This is expressed graphically so that the more contradictions, the further to the left of the median the score is marked.

-Notice that the scale of Unambiguity is reversed, meaning that a numerically low score expresses a high level of unambiguity, and a numerically high score expresses a low level of unambiguity.
+Remember that the scale for UNAMBIGUITY is reversed so that a numerically low score indicates high UNAMBIGUITY and a numerically high score indicates low UNAMBIGUITY .

 Characteristics of a low level of unambiguity